manuelz120/hackvent-2019/16/README.md

 ### Solution

 For this challenge, we get a PE32 executable.
-The exe is a simple calculator program, which allows us to do the 4 basic arithmentic operations (add, subtract, multiply, divide).
+The exe is a simple calculator program, which allows us to do the 4 basic arithmetic operations (add, subtract, multiply, divide).
 However, none of the operations works as expected.
 Moreover, we see that the calculator outputs some weird characters after we do a simple calculation:

 ![](./initial.jpg)

 As the challenge description already mentions, the operations have been removed.
-Probably, if we succesfully readd them, this line will contain the flag.
+Probably, if we successfully readd them, this line will contain the flag.
 I opened the application in IDA and was quickly able to find the stub-functions for the required operations:

 - add: `0x4015B6`
 - subtract: `0x4015C4`